Syntax Document

 13>>=a >>= 1a = a >> 1

-In nature, structs must be declared using the type keyword.
+Structs must be declared through the type keyword, which means defining a new type.
 Anonymous structs are not supported.

 Basic Syntax